- Primary Structure Analysis

 - SDS-PAGE protein purity analysis

-- Protein purity analysis (size exclusion/reversed phase chromatography)
+- Protein purity analysis (size exclusion/reverse phase chromatography)

 - Product-related impurity analysis